Browns Canyon National Monument

 Nearby City: Cortez

 Why Go?
-Colorado's newest national monument (as of Sept.
-2012), Chimney Rock, once home to the ancestors of the modern Pueblo Indians, is of great spiritual significance.
+Chimney Rock National Monument, once home to the ancestors of the modern Pueblo Indians, is of great spiritual significance.
 More than 200 homes and ceremonial structures built by the Chaco people 1,000 years ago near the twin rock structures that give the monument its name.
 From mid-May through September, guide walking tours are available of the 4,100-acre archaeological site.
 Starting at the visitor center, you'll head to Great House Trail to learn about the site, its excavation and the people who settled there so long ago.

 Don't Miss: This one's easy to miss.
 Every 18.6 years, a lunar standstill takes place at Chimney Rock.
 During the winter solstice, the moon rises perfectly between the rocks, framing an amazing scene that can only be seen from the Great House Pueblo.
 Researchers suggest the pueblo's builders constructed it where they did for this reason.
 The next predicted alignment is in 2022.